 In this format, you can have multiple rounds of one-to-one interviews.

 The advantage of this approach is that you get to assess a candidate through multiple one-to-one rounds of interviews, with different panelists.
 This allows each panelist to thoroughly assess the candidate from different perspectives, such as technical soundness, intellectual creativity or social attitude, with in-depth conversations.

 However, multiple rounds lead to slowing down the interview process, since the candidate has to go through multiple rounds of interviews with different sets of people.

 What is a "Business School Interview"?
 Why at all Interview is conducted?

-Scoring well in the entrance test is only winning half the battle and you now need to shift your attention to the face to face interactions with the selection panels.
-The next step is the MBA personal interview which is conducted with the objective of assessing the interviewee's suitability for admissions.
+Scoring well in the entrance test is only winning half the battle and you now need to shift your attention to the next step of admission, which is GD /WAT and Personal Interviews, with the selection panels.
+This component of the admission procedure is aimed at personality evaluation with the objective of assessing the interviewee's suitability for admissions.
 A personal interview is the B-school’s attempt at knowing the candidate as a person and assessing the various traits of his personality.
-Most of the management institutes conduct an interview prior to accepting a candidate into the program.
+Most of the management institutes conduct an interview prior to accepting an applicant into an MBA program.